gstark/talk-writing-code-that-writes-code/presentation.md

 - Write code in the old system that outputs Ruby
 - Run database migrations
-- Run ruby script to modify/create data
+- Run Ruby script to modify/create data

 ---